 At the End of the Day, Jitter will Drive You Crazy.

-The SpikeSafe Performance Precision Pulsed current source specifies just 0.03µs pulse width jitter which means that you can use narrow pulse widths (down to 10µs) without large lumen errors.
-At 10µs pulses, Performance Precision Pulsed current sources have only a 0.3% lumen error.
+The SpikeSafe Performance Precision Pulsed Current Source and Pulsed Source Measure Unit specify just 0.03µs pulse width jitter which means that you can use narrow pulse widths (down to 10µs) without large lumen errors.
+At 10µs pulses, Performance Precision Pulsed surrent sources have only a 0.3% lumen error.

 This webinar will teach you how to recognize equipment that will best allow you to improve your overall repeatability.